 eSign Documents

-How to e-sign a document?
+How to eSign a document?

-e-signing a document is a straightforward process with a few simple steps:
+eSign means to electronically sign a document.
+Signing a document is a straightforward process with a few simple steps:

-Step 1: Choose an e-signature tool.
+Step 1: Choose an eSign software.

-Step 2: Upload the Document.
+Step 2: Upload a Document.

 Step 3: Add Signers.

-Most e-signature tools allow you to add signers by entering their names and email addresses.
+eSign allow you to add signers by entering their names and email addresses.
 Some advanced and premium tools permit you to send reminder emails, too.
 If the document you uploaded is to be signed by you, then you can skip to step 6.

 Step 4: Add Signature Fields.